rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ```

 ## Node-to-node encryption
 rqlite supports authentication encryption of all inter-node traffic<sup>1</sup>.
-TLS is again used and mutual TLS is supported.
-Each node must also be supplied with the relevant SSL certificate and corresponding private key, in X.509 format.
-Note that every node in a cluster must operate with encryption enabled, or none at all.
+TLS is again used, and mutual TLS is also supported so you can restrict nodes to only accept inter-node connections from other authorized nodes.
+To use TLS each node must be supplied with the relevant SSL certificate and corresponding private key, in X.509 format.
+Note that every node in a cluster must operate with inter-node encryption enabled, or none at all.
 ```bash
   -node-ca-cert string
       Path to X.509 CA certificate for node-to-node encryption.